nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 Format: `add ingr stored [INGR_NAME]`

 * The `INGR_NAME` has to be an existing Ingredient in the Ingredient list.
-* *Note💡* You will be prompted to enter the weight of additional `INGR_NAME` stored in the next step.
+* *Note* 💡 You will be prompted to enter the weight of additional `INGR_NAME` stored in the next step.

 Example of usage: